meheraj786/multipurpose-inventory-business-management/README.md

 - daily business decisions supported by a clear dashboard

 In short, this project aims to be a useful operational tool for real-world business management, not only a technical demo.

 ---

-## License

-This project is currently configured as a private application and does not currently declare a public commercial license.

----